ahmadfajar/vue3-mdb-docs/docs/components/icons/spinner-icon.md

 ---
-description: Spinner icon is component that is normally used for displaying loading indicator.
+description: Spinner Icon is component that is normally used for displaying loading indicator.
 ---

 # Spinner Icon